MicrosoftDocs/visualstudio-docs/mac/intellisense.md

 ## Triggering Completion Window and Parameter Window

 The completion window will be triggered automatically as you type within your source file.
 However, you can also trigger the completion window by using the shortcut `control-space`.
-This will cause the completion list to appear at the current position of your caret.
+This key combination will cause the completion list to appear at the current position of your caret.

 You can also manually trigger the appearance of the parameter window by typing `control-shift-space`.
 When your caret is in the position that is valid for a parameter list, the parameter list will appear near the caret position.